 Regulations around small game hunting vary from state to state.
 In some states, squirrels are considered game animals and, if they are causing property damage, the property owner does not need a license to control them.

 In other states, a squirrel species may be listed as unprotected, but a valid hunting license is still required to take them.
-And in many states, hunting is not allowed at all within city limits, regardless of the animal.
-For these reasons, it is critical that homeowners know and follow their state and local laws, or consult a pest management professional, prior to initiating control efforts.
+And in many areas, hunting is not allowed at all within city limits, regardless of the animal being hunted.
+For these reasons, it is critical that homeowners know and follow their state and local laws, or consult a pest management professional, before initiating control efforts.

 Squirrels can be excluded or discouraged from entering your home through physical methods:

-- Cover chimneys and vents with mesh screen to prevent squirrels, or other wildlife, from climbing in.
+- Cover chimneys and vents with a mesh screen to prevent squirrels, or other wildlife, from climbing in.